Create an elastic node pool with a custom image

 EOF

-9. Run the following command to add the kube-proxy startup configuration:
+9. Add the kube-proxy startup configuration:

 cat > /etc/kubernetes/kube-proxy.yaml << EOF